jaikrishanmahour/jaikrishanmahour/README.md

 💻 Computer Science & Programming
 Currently pursuing a Bachelor of Computer Applications (BCA)3rd yr.
 Interested in graphics programming, software development, and creative coding.
-Passionate about blending art and technology to build innovative projects...
+Passionate about blending art and technology to build innovative projects.
-Exploring computer graphics and Artificial intelligence..
+Exploring computer graphics and Artificial intelligence.
 Building interactive and visually rich applications..

 ## 🌐Socials